15 Eye-Opening Airbag Statistics and Facts (2023 Update)

 How Long Until an Airbag Deflates?

-While an airbag can deploy in milliseconds, they generally stay inflated a bit longer.
-Typically, an airbag deflates relatively slowly, but by the 2-second mark, it generally reaches the same atmospheric pressure as its surroundings and loses its effectiveness.
+While airbags can deploy in milliseconds, they generally stay inflated longer.
+Typically, an airbag deflates relatively slowly, but by the 2-second mark, it generally reaches the same atmospheric pressure as its surroundings and loses effectiveness.
 (Department of Chemistry Washington University)

 What Kind of Chemical Is in Airbags?

-Sodium azide is the main chemical that you can find inside airbags to help them deploy.
+Sodium azide is the primary chemical inside airbags to help them deploy.
 It reacts and creates an explosion when the airbag needs to deploy to get everything started.
-The white powder that you can find in many airbags is talcum powder.
+The white powder in most airbags is talcum powder.
 (Centers for Disease Control)

 Will Airbags Work Without Seatbelts?